kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

     ![](img/mariadb_50_server_datadir_var.png)
     Uncomment the various error log variables as in the image below:
     ![](img/mariadb_50_server_log.png)
-    Add the following system variable to the bottom `[mariadbd]` section to enable the MariaDB server audit plugin:
+    Add the following system variables to the bottom of `[mariadbd]` section to enable the MariaDB server audit plugin:
     ![](img/mariadb_50_server_audit_log_plugings.png)
 14. Stop the MariaDB service using the following command:
     ```shell